 The book "Samuel Dove's Debenham", places the Eight Bells at number 56 High Street.
 However, the 1885 OS map clearly shows it further south at number 72, where Dove has the Ten Bells.
 Unless the OS map is incorrect, it seems Dove has the two reversed.

 The pub is said to have closed in 1911 after a fire destroyed the building, though the building at this location is apparently the original (the Listed Buildings Register states that it dates from the 16th century), so perhaps this story refers to another pub?
-(Maybe the Ten Bells?)
+(Evidently not the Ten Bells either, as that original building is still extant).

 Should not be confused with Bells Inn - although this was also called Bells inn on some occasions.